torvalds/linux/Documentation/driver-api/gpio/driver.rst

 exposed by the GPIO interfaces, such as addressing, power management, and more.
 Chips such as audio codecs will have complex non-GPIO states.

-Any debugfs dump method should normally ignore signals which haven't been requested as GPIOs.
+Any defs dump method should normally ignore signals which haven't been requested as GPIOs.
 They can use gpiochip_is_requested(), which returns either NULL or the label associated with that GPIO when it was requested.